-If you've been following along with my wedding DIYs for a while you know that one tool I love to pull out of my bag of tricks is a gold paint pen.
+If you've been following along with my DIY wedding invitations for a while you know that one tool I love to pull out of my bag of tricks is a gold paint pen.
 It does a killer impersonation of gold foil.

 There's a time and a place (read that as when is there NOT a time and a place) for metallic accents.
 They are elegant, glitzy and glamorous, cheesy if you please, can be dressed up or dressed down, and always 100% fun.